Alabama Medical Marijuana Cards

-AL – A marijuana card, or MMJ card is a state issued ID card.
-As a resident of the state, this will guide you through the process on how to get a medical marijuana card in Alabama is as follows:
+An Alabama marijuana card, or MMJ card is a state issued ID card.
+Legal residents can be seen online by a Medical Marijuana Doctor and get certified for medical cannabis.
+As a resident of the state, this will guide you through the process on how to get a medical marijuana card in Alabama.
+See If You Qualify Today!

-What are the Alabama Medical Cannabis Card Costs for Low-THC High-CBD Oil?
+What are the Alabama Medical Cannabis Card Costs?

 How Long Is an Alabama Marijuana Card Good?

 Where can I buy medical marijuana once the program is active.

 My Alabama Medical Marijuana Card has Expired.
 How to Renew My Card?

 Alabama medical marijuana cards will need to be renewed annually.

 What happens if I lose my card?